 Borrow A Researcher is an event series generated from the Engaging Libraries Lothian Lugs project.
 This was organised in collaboration with West Lothian Libraries and designed to bring events to local West Lothian communities that were specifically tailored to public research interests.

-Following on from that, HW Engage will be continuing the Borrow A Researcher event series.
-This is designed to share our research across schools, libraries, education centres and many more!
-It is a programme that effectively allows you to ‘borrow’ a researcher for a session.
+In 2022, HW Engage will be continuing the Borrow A Researcher event series, designed to share our research across schools, libraries, education centres and much more!
+It is a programme that effectively allows you to ‘borrow' a researcher for a session.

 Are you interested in Artificial Intelligence, brain health, body representation, robotics - or any other research areas?
 Through our Borrow a Researcher programme you can find out more about these fields of research and ask Heriot-Watt University researchers the questions you've always wondered about these subjects!